auyer/fn-steganography/README.md

 ## How to use it

 This function recieves a JSON with 3 fields:
-- An image encoded in base 64;
+- An image encoded in base 64 or a URL poiting to it;
 - Boolean argument indicating encoding/decoding mode;
 - A message (in case of encoding).